kivy/python-for-android/doc/source/apis.rst

 -------------

-Pyjnius lets you call the Android API directly from Python; this let's you do everything you can (and probably would) do in a Java app, from vibration, to starting other applications, to getting sensor data, to controlling settings like screen orientation and wakelocks.
+Pyjnius lets you call the Android API directly from Python; this let's you do almost everything you can (and probably would) do in a Java app.
+Pyjnius is works by dynamically wrapping Java classes, so you don't have to wait for any particular feature to be pre-supported.

 You can include Pyjnius in your APKs by adding the `pyjnius` or `pyjniussdl2` recipes to your build requirements (the former works